yukiyuqichen/OCR-Toolkit/README.md

 ## 2. Online: Baidu API
 Use api of [Baidu AI](https://ai.baidu.com/tech/ocr/general) to get the result of OCR and parse it.
-The text file and probability file are created and aligned.
+Aligned text file and probability file will be created.
 Users need to provide the API_KEY and SECRET_KEY.
 More APIs are going to be included.